accelbia/AUMS-Feedback-Automation/README.md

 # AUMS Feedback Automation
 The fastest Amrita AUMS feedback completion system, powered by Streamlit and Selenium.
 Basic yet adequate UI for completing the feedback task in under a minute, which could normally take 20-30 minutes.
-Thanks to [Soorya](https://github.com/SooryaSRajan) since a lot of the technical difficulties faced could be resolved because of his version of the [project](https://github.com/SooryaSRajan/AUMS-Feedback-Form-Selenium).
+A big Thank You to [Soorya](https://github.com/SooryaSRajan) since a lot of the technical difficulties faced could be resolved because of his version of the [project](https://github.com/SooryaSRajan/AUMS-Feedback-Form-Selenium).

 ## Prerequisites
 - Git